Testamentary trust explained

 • You want to minimise estate disputes by setting clear conditions

-• You want to provide for a beneficiary's education or major life milestones
+• Some people use a testamentary trust to provide for a beneficiary's education or major life milestones.

-• Your estate is substantial and requires ongoing management
+• A testamentary trust is sometimes considered where an estate is substantial and requires ongoing management.

-If a testamentary trust is not properly structured or the terms are unclear, disputes can arise after your death.
+Where a testamentary trust is not clearly structured or its terms are unclear, disputes may arise after a person's death.
 Disagreements can arise between beneficiaries and trustees over how assets are managed, or there may be uncertainty about who should receive distributions and when.
-These disputes can delay estate settlement and create significant legal costs for your family.
+Such disputes may delay estate settlement and lead to legal costs for the people involved.

-Another consequence of inadequate planning is that a simple will without trust provisions may not adequately protect vulnerable beneficiaries or provide the level of control you intended.
+In some cases a simple will without trust provisions may provide a different level of protection for vulnerable beneficiaries or a different level of control than intended.

 What to consider